noi-techpark/odh-docs/source/intro.rst

 ===========================

 There are different modalities to access data that are provided by the
 |odh|, that are listed here.
-Currently, only data from the
+Currently, data from the
 :strong:`Mobility` and :strong:`Tourism` domains can be accessed, both from the command line and using a browser.
 Various dedicated tutorials are available in the :ref:`howto-list` section; while in section